methodgames/methodgames.github.io/roleplay.md

 <hr color="#22ffcd">

 ## Purge Rules

+**A decision for holding the purge event for November 2024 is pending due to possible server hardware changes.**

 The Purge is a PVP event for the end of the wipe in which everyone can experience vanilla style PVP and raiding with minimal liability as the server wipes the following day.
 With this in mind, **enjoy the gameplay but please always be respectful to each other**.
 While general banter is acceptable, excessive toxicity is not.
 Please remember at the end of the day, the community you are PVPing with is the same community that you will be interacting with in the future.